 Interfund Transactions - Transfers from one fund to another fund are reported as interfund receivables and payables if there is intent to repay that amount and if the debtor fund has the ability to repay the advance on a timely basis.
 Operating transfers represent legally authorized transfers from the fund receiving resources to the fund through which the resources are to be expended.
-At September 30, 2024, the Debt Service Fund owed the General Fund \$513 for property tax collections, and the Capital Projects Fund owed the General Fund \$3,000 for Series 2024 bond issuance costs.

-Capital Assets - Capital assets are reported in the government-wide column in the Statement of Net Position.
+Capital Assets - Capital assets, which include water, wastewater and drainage facilities, are reported in the government-wide column in the Statement of Net Position.
 Public domain ("infrastructure") capital assets, including water, wastewater and drainage facilities, are capitalized.
 Items purchased or acquired are reported at historical cost or estimated historical cost.
 Contributed fixed assets are recorded as capital assets at their estimated acquisition value at the time received.
 Interest incurred during construction of capital assets is not capitalized.